 Step 7: Finalize the Letter’s Scope of Discussion Before Closing the Document

 It will be great if you can wish the new employee luck.
 Always end your employment probation period letter in a positive note.
-Write a statement of support or motivation so that your employees can become more confident to show their expertise, behavior, and skills which are very important for them to pass the probation period of their employment.
+Write a statement of support or motivation so that your employees can become more confident to show their expertise, behavior plans, and skills which are very important for them to pass the probation period of their employment.
 Once you are already done with the details of the letter’s main body of discussion, you can already write a complimentary close followed by your name and signature to close the employment probation period letter.

 Step 8: Allocate Signature Blocks at the Bottom Part of the Letter